stratiformdigital/serverless-s3-security-helper/README.md

 This plugin has two hooks:

-- package:createDeploymentArtifacts: This hook sets versioning on the sls deployment bucket.
+- package:createDeploymentArtifacts: This ensures the deployment bucket is configured correctly.
-- package:compileEvents: This hook sets versioning on all other buckets.
+- package:compileEvents: This hook ensures all buckets built by the service are configured correctly.